StefanDima14/DevOps-Bootcamp-2025/Serverless/to-do-app/README.md

     *   API Gateway triggers the `getTodos` Lambda function, which queries the `TodoTable` and returns all to-do items.

 4.  **Error Handling (`TodoDLQ`):**
     *   If the `processTodo` function fails to process a message (e.g., due to a bug or bad data), SQS will retry.
 After 3 failed attempts, the message is automatically moved to the **`TodoDLQ`** (a Dead-Letter Queue).
-This prevents a single "poison pill" message from blocking the entire queue.
+This prevents a single bad message from blocking the entire queue.

 5.  **DLQ Re-Drive:**
     *   The `reDriveDLQ` function can be manually triggered by a developer to move messages from the `TodoDLQ` back to the main `TodoQueue` for reprocessing after a bug fix has been deployed.